y-naga0926/furima-31972/README.md

 ### Association

 - has_many :items dependent: :destroy
-- has_many :purchase dependent: :destroy
+- has_many :purchases dependent: :destroy
 - has_one :destination

-## destination table
+## destinations table

 | Column                              | Type       | Options                        |
 |-------------------------------------|------------|--------------------------------|